Cancel anytime

 History and Background

 Bloom Energy was founded in 2001 as Ion America and later renamed Bloom Energy.
-It focuses on providing solid oxide fuel cell (SOFC) technology for on-site power generation, aiming for cleaner and reliable energy solutions.
-Initially focusing on large scale applications, Bloom has expanded to cater to smaller scale needs, improving reliability and reducing cost over time.
+It focuses on solid oxide fuel cell (SOFC) technology for on-site power generation.
+The company went public in 2018.

 Core Business Areas